 The ISC established the Outstanding Educator Award program in 1996 to recognize individual artist-educators who have excelled at teaching sculpture in institutions of higher learning.
 An exemplary career combining personal studio practice and measurable academic performance form the evaluative basis of this award.
 The 2012 Outstanding Educator Award program marks the first time that public nominations were accepted for the Outstanding Educator Award program.
 This new process proved successful and resulted in a record number of faculty nominations from thirty-seven (37) institutions of higher learning from six (6) countries.
 The selection of Winifred Lutz as the award recipient was made from this large pool of applicants and is a testament to the dedication and excellence demonstrated by this artist/educator.

-For more information about the Outstanding Educator Award and nominations for the 2013 program (opening September 3, 2012), click here.
+For more information about the Outstanding Educator Award, click here.

 To read an article about Winifred Lutz in the January/February 2013 issue of Sculpture magazine, click here.